glendalidelgado/holbertonschool-system_engineering-devops/README.md

 # holbertonschool-system_engineering-devops
-Doing the first 27 exercises of CMD CHALLENGE
+Evidence of doing the first 27 exercises of CMD CHALLENGE Each aninmal represent an exercise